 You need to set the ZIPLINE\ROOT env variable to point to your ingested data bundle.

-You need to store the alpaca credentials in a file called alpaca. yaml in your root directory. it should look like this:
+You need to store the alpaca credentials in a file called zipline-trader.yaml in your root directory. it should look like this:

 '''

+alpaca:

 key_id: "<YOUR-KEY>"

 secret: "<YOUR-SECRET>"

 base_url: https://paper-api.alpaca.markets

 '''